 However, many of the same hormones involved in distress are also released during happy excitement.
 Panting or some of those other behaviors mentioned above may also be seen if your dog is anticipating a good snack or going on a walk.
 The key is to look at the rest of the dog’s body language.
 Low, slow, or stiff body posture and round eyes during panting let’s you know the dog is feeling worried or afraid.
 The face and lips look tighter and, since the mouth is not open as wide, the tongue usually remains in the mouth.
 Panting in distressed dogs seems to be more rapid than the air temperature warrants.
 Interestingly, dogs usually stop panting, at least temporarily, when feeling very worried, frightened, or threatened.

 A happy-dog pant is usually accompanied by loose body language, almond-shaped eyes, and a more wide-open mouth with loose lips.
 This allows the tongue to extend or loll out the side more than seen during stress panting or panting due to the medical issues below.

 Brachycephalic dog breeds are dogs with flat faces and short noses.
 Dog breeds such as French Bulldogs, Boxers, and Pugs are prone to pant more often due to Brachycephalic Obstructive Airway Syndrome.

 Their narrowed nostrils and upper respiratory tract causes these dogs to have difficulty breathing.
-Their flat faces make them more at risk of overheating or heatstroke since they can’t quickly cool themselves down.
-They tend to pant more often due to this difficultly in maintaining lower body temperature compared to other dogs.
-Blue colored gums and tongue can indicate a potentially fatal lack of oxygen.
+Their flat faces make them more at risk of overheating or heat stroke since they can’t quickly cool themselves down.
+They tend to pant more often due to this difficulty in maintaining lower body temperature compared to other dogs.
+Blue-colored gums and tongues can indicate a potentially fatal lack of oxygen.